 Dwelling.
-A building designed for and occupied exclusively for residential purposes, including short-term rental, group homes, institutional residential, and the like.
+A building designed for and occupied exclusively for residential purposes, including hotel, rooming house, short-term rental, institutional home, residential club, motor court, and the like.

 - (1) Dwelling: Ground-floor (accessory).
 A portion of a building, other than its nonresidential uses along street-fronting elevations, in which the dwelling portion of the building provides complete housekeeping facilities for a household. - (2) Dwelling: Multi-household.
 A building, not a one-household dwelling, two-household dwelling, or townhouse dwelling, designed for and occupied exclusively for dwelling purposes by three or more households living independently of one another. - (3) Dwelling: One-household.
-A building designed for and occupied exclusively as a dwelling for one household and occupying its own lot. - (4) Dwelling: Townhouse.
+A building designed for and occupied exclusively as a dwelling for one household. - (4) Dwelling: Townhouse.
 A building designed for and occupied exclusively for dwelling purposes by three or more units living independent of one another and where each dwelling unit is attached to another unit and separate from it vertically by a common side wall, and where no dwelling unit is located above or below another dwelling unit. - (5) Dwelling: Two-household.
-A building designed for and occupied exclusively as a dwelling for two households and occupying its own lot.
+A building designed for and occupied exclusively as a dwelling for two households. - (6) Dwelling: Upper-floor.
+A portion of a multi-story building other than the ground floor that provides complete housekeeping facilities for a household.